Luis Arraez Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.38 team ERA ranks 18th across all league pitching staffs.
+- The Pirates have a 4.41 team ERA that ranks 18th among all league pitching staffs.

-- Pirates pitchers combine to give up the third-fewest home runs in baseball (73 total, one per game).
+- Pirates pitchers combine to allow 74 home runs (one per game), the fourth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.